Leadership Support Program

 - Site-based inquiry projects: implementing change in Curriculum/Instruction and Time Use

 - Differentiated learning opportunities: workshops, online learning modules

-In-person Seminars are held either at UC Berkeley or in San Francisco.
+In-person Seminars are held at UC Berkeley, in San Francisco, or in the North Bay.
 To get a sense of a typical LSP student experience, read here.

 $9000 ($8000 for UC Berkeley PLI alumni) for the two-year program.

 - Possess (or have applied for) a valid California Preliminary Administrative Service Credential